tokio-rs/website-next/content/tokio/tutorial/io.md

 of data structures, such as `Vec<u8>` and `&[u8]`.
 This allows using byte arrays where a reader or writer is expected.

+This page will cover basic I/O reading and writing with Tokio and work through a few examples.
+The next page will get into a more advanced I/O example.

 # `AsyncRead` and `AsyncWrite`

 These two traits provide the facilities to asynchronously read from and write to